The Invitation (2015 film): Plot

 After dinner, Will peers through a cracked door and sees Sadie make odd faces into a mirror.
 She makes eye contact with him, follows him outside, and startles him with an indecent proposal, which he rejects.
 Will talks with Tommy about the weird, unsafe atmosphere he feels at the party, but Tommy reassures him that it is natural to feel strange about visiting the house and that Will is brave for showing up.
 He returns to the party while Will stays outside.
 Will finally gets a cell phone signal and finds a voice mail from Choi indicating that he was at Eden and David's doorstep before the other guests.
 Presuming that David and Eden must have done something to Choi, Will angrily confronts the couple about their strange behavior and links to the cult.
 Choi arrives unexpectedly, explaining that he was called away by work.
 Will is embarrassed, but the others assume his residual grief over Ty's death is causing him to behave irrationally.

 David lights a red lantern in the garden.
 Will finds a laptop with a foreboding message from Dr. Joseph.
 David and Eden pour drinks for the guests to toast, but Will smashes the glasses, fearing they are poisoned.
 Sadie attacks Will, who inadvertently knocks her unconscious in the scuffle.
 Gina, who had sipped her drink before Will's intervention, collapses and dies.
 David, Pruitt, and a recovered Sadie attack the guests, killing Miguel, Choi, and Ben.
 Will, Kira, and Tommy flee and hide in the house.
 Will overhears David tell Eden that they have been chosen and that finishing what they started is the only way they can leave the Earth and be free of their pain.

-Tommy fatally wounds Sadie with a fireplace poker.
+Will takes a fireplace poker from Sadie whom he finds dying of her injuries.
 Pruitt finds and attacks Will and Kira, who beats him to death with a wine bottle.
 Eden shoots Will, wounding him, then remorsefully shoots herself in the stomach.
 David stalks the survivors with a knife, but Tommy disarms and stabs him to death.
 Eden apologizes to Will and asks him to take her outside.
 Will, Kira, and Tommy carry the dying Eden into the garden, where they hear sirens and screams and helicopters overhead.
-They see more than a dozen nearby homes with red lanterns and realize that Los Angeles is erupting in chaos as other cult members carry out similar plans.
+They see more than a dozen nearby homes with red lanterns and realize other cult members have carried out similar plans.